 To the Editor:

 I greatly enjoyed the article “Is Now the Time to Add Commodities?” by Conover, Jensen, Johnson and Mercer [December 2010 AAII Journal] and hope to see more of this kind of statistical comparison of investing styles in the Journal.
 The article shows that a 15% commodity exposure is beneficial during periods when Federal Reserve rates are increasing (“restrictive”), regardless of investment style (value, growth, small, large or momentum.)
-One thing missing in the article was a precise definition of those five styles.
+One thing missing in the article was a precise definition

 The Authors Respond: